 Newville in Henry County, Alabama — The American South (East South Central)

 Location.
-31° 25.265′ N, 85° 20.167′ W. Marker is in Newville, Alabama, in Henry County.
-Marker is on North Broad Street (Alabama Route 173) 0.1 miles south of North Railroad Street (County Road 7), on the left when traveling south.
+31° 25.39′ N, 85° 20.286′ W. Marker is in Newville, Alabama, in Henry County.
+Marker is on West Columbia Road, 0.2 miles east of County Road 7, on the right when traveling east.
 Touch for map.
-Marker is at or near this postal address: 220 North Broad Street, Newville AL 36353, United States of America.
+Marker is at or near this postal address: 120 North Railroad Street, Newville AL 36353, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on February 17, 2014, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 527 times since then.
-Photos: 1, 2, 3, 4, 5. submitted on February 17, 2014, by Mark Hilton of Montgomery, Alabama. • Bernard Fisher was the editor who published this page.
+It was originally submitted on February 17, 2014, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 670 times since then and 92 times this year.
+Photos: 1, 2, 3, 4. submitted on February 17, 2014, by Mark Hilton of Montgomery, Alabama. • Bernard Fisher was the editor who published this page.